Decentralized LTL Enforcement: Enforcement using a Decision based on Local Exploration

 \subsection{Complete Example: Decentralized Traffic Lights}

 We consider a crossroad and its four traffic lights.
 We have $AP_i = \{g_i, y_i, r_i\}, i \in \{1, 2, 3, 4\}$.
-The variable $g_i$ (resp. $y_i$ and $r_i$) represents whether or not the green (resp. yellow and red) light of the i-th traffic light is on ($g_i = \top$ means it is on).
+Variable $g_i$ (resp. $y_i$ and $r_i$) indicates whether or not the green (resp. yellow and red) light of the $i$-th traffic light is on ($g_i = \top$ means it is on).
 Let $\varphi$ be the property representing the following specification: \emph{At any time, exactly two opposed traffic lights must be green at the same time}.
 We have: $\varphi = \Globally((g_1 \wedge g_3 \wedge \neg (g_2 \vee g_4)) \vee (\neg (g_1 \vee g_3) \wedge g_2 \wedge g_4))$.
-Let $M_1, M_2, M_3$ and $M_4$ be the four enforcers associated to each traffic light (one per traffic light).
-Let $\sigma \in \Sigma$ be the event emitted by the system, $\sigma = \{g_1, g_2, g_3\}$ which means that only the green light of the first three traffic lights is on.
-All the transformations are given in the following table, a detailed description of this example on both version of the algorithm is given in Appendix~\ref{example1} and~\ref{example2}.
+Let $M_1, M_2, M_3$ and $M_4$ be the four enforcers associated with each traffic light (one per traffic light).
+Let $\sigma \in \Sigma$ be the event emitted by the system, $\sigma = \{ g_1, g_2, g_3 \}$ which means that only the green light of the first three traffic lights is on.
+All the transformations are given in Table~\ref{tab:example}.
+A detailed description of this example on both enforcement algorithms is in~\cite{journals/corr/abs-2107-06084}.
 In the table, shaded pairs are removed from the set through function \reduction.
 Then, events associated to an empty set of TOP are removed from the domain.